Wallbox Pulsar Socket vs Easee: which terminal to choose?

 Conclusion

-All in all, there are no major differences between the Pulsar Socket Wallbox and the Easee, apart from their aesthetics.
-However, it's important to note that the Easee Home has encountered problems in the Swedish and Dutch markets with ground leaks.
-Once the technical details have been resolved, this charging station will become an interesting option.
+All in all, there are no major differences between the Pulsar Socket Wallbox and the Easee, apart from their appearance.
+However, it's important to note that the Easee Home has encountered problems on the Swedish and Dutch markets with earth leaks.
+Once the technical details have been resolved, this charging point will become an interesting option.

-For the time being, if you want to turn to a charging solution that has already proved its worth with electric car drivers, we recommend the Pulsar Socket Wallbox.
-Reliable and popular, it's an excellent choice..
-What's more, with only a small difference in price between these two charging stations, it's best to opt for the one that offers the best value for money and has proven its worth.
+For the moment, if you're looking for a recharging solution that has already proved its worth with electric car drivers, we recommend the Pulsar Socket Wallbox.
+Reliable and popular, it will be an excellent choice.
+What's more, with only a small difference in price between these two charging points, it's best to opt for the one that offers better value for money and has a proven track record.

-For further information, please do not hesitate to contact our expert advisors.
+For any further information, please do not hesitate to contact our expert advisers.
 Beev is at your disposal.

 Get my charging point in just a few clicks